×

 We asked foreigners in Canada what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats can search for homes in Canada by using online real estate websites, such as Realtor.ca, to browse listings in their desired area.
 They can also contact a local real estate agent to help them find a suitable home.
 Additionally, expats can search for rental properties on websites such as Kijiji or Craigslist.
-Finally, expats can also attend open houses to get a better feel for the area and the homes available," remarked one foreigner who made the move to Canada.
+Finally, expats can also attend open houses to get a better feel for the area and the homes available," said one expat in Canada.

 About the Author